ml995/ml995.github.io/_pages/about.md

 comments: true
 ---

-Lin Chen is a research scientist at Google Research.
-His research interests focus on machine learning theory.
+Lin Chen is a researcher on machine learning.

 ## Selected Publications